What is your action plan for J&K, CPI asks government

 CPI national secretary D Raja also accused the Bharatiya Janata Party (BJP) of "forcing" the regional parties to toe its line and claimed that the ruling Biju Janata Dal (BJD) in Odisha was "compelled" to support the saffron party.

-"We have seen Union Home Minister Amit Shah giving a highly-provocative speech on Jammu and Kashmir in the Lok Sabha.
-The present government should spell out what exactly it wants to do in Jammu and Kashmir," he told reporters here.
+"We have seen Union Home Minister Amit Shah giving a highly-provocative speech on J&K in the Lok Sabha.
+The present government should spell out what exactly it wants to do in J&K," he told reporters here.

 J&K witnesses a high number of arrests of stone pelters

-Shah had said on Friday that Article 370 of the Constitution, which provided for a special status to Jammu and Kashmir, was "temporary in nature" and "not permanent".
+Shah had said on Friday that Article 370 of the Constitution, which provided for a special status to J&K, was "temporary in nature" and "not permanent".

-Raja said the government should understand that the Jammu and Kashmir issue was not just related to the law-and-order situation in the state or security.
+Raja said the government should understand that the J&K issue was not just related to the law-and-order situation in the state or security.

 "It is a political issue and it should have a political solution.
 There is no such effort in this regard," he said.

-Rajnath Singh, the Union home minister before Shah, had taken a political delegation to Jammu and Kashmir, which had proposed to the government to engage all the stakeholders and political parties for a solution in this regard, the CPI veteran said.
+Rajnath Singh, the Union home minister before Shah, had taken a political delegation to J&K, which had proposed to the government to engage all the stakeholders and political parties for a solution in this regard, the CPI veteran said.

 "The government should take the political parties into confidence.
 That is not being done.
 He (Shah) questions Article 370.
-Therefore, it is not clear what exactly the present government thinks of Jammu and Kashmir," Raja added.
+Therefore, it is not clear what exactly the present government thinks of J&K," Raja added.

 Opposing Prime Minister Narendra Modi's "One Nation, One Election" (ONOE) theory, he said Odisha Chief Minister Naveen Patnaik was in favour of such a move.